 Court decision increases costs for software companies

-The Court of Justice of the European Union in Strasbourg has today decided in favour of Fox Williams’ client, The Software Incubator Limited (TSIL), in its case against Computer Associates.
+The Court of Justice of the European Union in Luxembourg has today decided in favour of Fox Williams’ client, The Software Incubator Limited (TSIL), in its case against Computer Associates.

 This landmark decision will have significant consequences throughout the software industry as it concerns the use by software companies of “resellers”.